prine/ROJSONParser/README.md

 ============

 Is a very light-weight and straighforward JSON to Object-Mapper.
 You can define your class structure and directly define in there your accessed properties in the JSON file.
-The whole parsing of the JSON file is done by the awesome work of David Owens (https://github.com/owensd/json-swift).
+The whole parsing of the JSON file is done by the library SwiftyJSON https://github.com/SwiftyJSON/SwiftyJSON.

 Example Employees.json